 The Centre for BOLD Cities is based on research and focuses on individual citizens and their experience in the (smart) city.
 The Centre aims to aid researchers in developing and conducting their research in this area, as well as to aid researchers in seeking out collaboration and joint initiatives.

 With these aims at its core, the Centre for BOLD Cities focuses on three themes: urban experience, urban health and urban environment.
+All of the Centre's research projects concern the position and development of urban policy and citizen experience.
+Our SHARED principles play an inevitable part in these projects.

 BOLD cities use all kinds of data generated by - among others - sensor technologies, social media or classic census data.
 The emerging urban data landscape is diverse and complex, and involves big data as well as open or linked data.
 It includes data that is personal and impersonal, individual and aggregate, historical and real time, and so on.
 It raises questions about storage, analytics, presentation and visualization, but also about appropriate data-governance and management, and particularly about the social and individual consequences of the urban data revolution for people in the city.